itaymigdal/MalBox/README.md

 1. Own a fresh Windows VM guest
 > Run the following stepts only inside the VM guest!
-2. Disable manually Windows Defender
+2. Disable manually Windows Defender (all switches)
 3. Download the repository
 4. Open administrator Powershell prompt
 5. `cd .\MalBox`